-The privileged EXEC command set includes those commands contained in user EXEC mode, as well as the configure command through which access to the remaining command modes are gained.
+The privileged EXEC command set includes the commands available in user EXEC mode, many additional commands, and the configure command through which access to the configuration modes is gained.

 - a.
 Click S1 and then the CLI tab.
 Press Enter. - b.
 Enter privileged EXEC mode by entering the enable command: